Cheruiyot stands in way of fourth London title for Keitany

 Last year, she set her sights even higher when she ran with male pacemakers in a bid to break Paul Radcliffe’s world record of 2:15.25 - but paid for her early efforts and was overhauled by fellow Kenyan Vivian Cheruiyot, finally fading to finish fifth.

-The two are likely to set the pace again on Sunday but it is a tough race to call; race director Hugh Brasher said it was "undoubtedly the best women's field ever put together for a major marathon".
+The two are likely to set the pace again tomorrow but it is a tough race to call; race director Hugh Brasher said it was “undoubtedly the best women’s field ever put together for a major marathon”.

 Kenyans Gladys Cherono, who has won Berlin three times, and Brigid Kosgei, last year’s Chicago winner, have both run under 2:19 while a group of three Ethiopians - Roza Dereje (2018 Dubai champion), Birhane Dibaba (2018 Tokyo champion) and the promising Haftamnesh Tesfay, who turns 25 on race day, are only marginally behind them in times.